 Alexza, Founded on A Heritage of Legendary Vision

 In 1980, Dr. Zaffaroni founded DNAX Ltd. a company that develops macromolecular products for medicine by combining the technologies of genetic engineering and immunobiology.
 DNAX Research Institute of Molecular and Cellular Biology Inc. was acquired by Schering-Plough in 1982.
-Dr. Zaffaroni continues to serve as a member of its policy board.

 In 1991, Dr. Zaffaroni founded Affymetrix, an acknowledged leader in developing "gene chips", an exciting new scientific and technical arena that holds the potential to revolutionize human genetics, providing an ongoing foundation for understanding, diagnosing and treating human disease.

-The success of the companies Dr. Zaffaroni has founded attest to the clarity of his vision and the practicality of his ideas for improving therapy.
-He has endeavored to provide a new dimension for individual health and the treatment of illness in the world.
-In all his activities, his deepest personal satisfaction has come from finding new ways to apply the findings of science to the treatment of disease and the prevention of human suffering.
+The success of the companies Dr. Zaffaroni founded attest to the clarity of his vision and the practicality of his ideas for improving therapy.
+He endeavored to provide a new dimension for individual health and the treatment of illness in the world.
+In all his activities, his deepest personal satisfaction came from finding new ways to apply the findings of science to the treatment of disease and the prevention of human suffering.
 Among his many honors, in 1995 Dr. Zaffaroni was awarded the National Medal of Technology by President Clinton in recognition of his contributions to the pharmaceutical and biotechnology industries.
 This Medal is the highest award that the United States bestows for individual achievement in science and technology.

 Alexza is truly fortunate to have had Dr. Zaffaroni as its founder.
 He was not only an inspiration, he was also a friend, and he is sorely missed by all of us at Alexza.